 Cassandra Service Fails to Start

-If the service fails to start, check the system logs for error messages:
+If the service fails to start, check recent Cassandra logs and confirm the host has enough free memory for the default JVM sizing.

 Connection Refused When Using cqlsh